 A: All applications go through the Office of Admissions.
 After you are accepted, you will be required to attend an orientation for transfer students prior to the term in which you will first register for classes.

 Q: Is there a source or worksheet that lists classes needed towards attaining the BA in English?

 Q: What are the English major requirements at Oregon State University?

-Q: Do I have to apply to the School of English after applying for admittance into Oregon State?
+Q: Do I have to apply to the School of Writing, Literature, and Film after applying for admittance into Oregon State?

 Q: What is a WR 121 override?

 A: Students who do not take WR I (WR 121 at OSU) will require overrides from our advisor to register for any writing classes at OSU.
 This is simply procedural.
 Also, if you do not have an equivalent WR I once you come to OSU, you may take a test to attain WR 121 credit.

 Q: As a student who is passionate about English language and composition, with the hope to teach at the secondary level, are there specific classes I need to take at my college to prepare myself?

 A: There are no specific courses that we recommend that you take.
 That said, we offer a double-degree in English and Education that would give you the credentials to teach elementary through high school language arts.
 We offer courses such as The Teaching of Writing, Literature and Pedagogy, Grammar, Intro to Literacy Studies, and Digital Literacy and Culture that might be of interest.